woai3c/self-learning-english/docs/qa/fe/lowcode.md

 ## Please share an experience where you faced a particularly challenging technical refactoring, including the decision-making, execution process, and final outcome.

-I will share an experience of a challenging technical refactoring.
-It involved upgrading the application deployment feature of a low-code platform to containerized deployment.
-The original feature could package and deploy low-code applications to a server.
-But it only supported one server and couldn't scale.
-When the number of user-built applications increased, it caused performance bottlenecks, affecting the server's normal operation.
+Sure, I can share my experience of upgrading our low-code platform's application deployment to containerization.
+Originally, the feature could package and deploy low-code apps to a server, but it only supported one server and couldn't scale.
+When users started building more applications, we hit performance bottlenecks that affected server operations.

-So, I decided to upgrade this feature to containerized deployment.
-This way, user applications were deployed on K8S.
-It made operations like scaling, canary release, and application rollbacks much easier.
-This greatly improved the system's stability and performance.
+So I decided to upgrade it to containerized deployment.
+This meant deploying user applications on K8S, which made things like scaling, canary releases, and application rollbacks much easier.
+It really improved our system's stability and performance.

 <details>
 <summary>查看中文</summary>